projectfluent/fluent.js/tools/README.md

 Examples:

-    echo "foo = Foo" | ./parse.js
+    echo "foo = Foo" | ./parse.mjs
-    ./parse.js file.ftl
+    ./parse.mjs file.ftl

-## format.js
+## format.mjs

-`format.js` is a utility script that uses fluent.js Resolver to parse and transform a source string into Message objects and output the formatted result.
+`format.mjs` is a utility script that uses fluent.js Resolver to parse and transform a source string into Message objects and output the formatted result.

     Usage: format [options] [file]